Australian Centre for Climate and Environmental Law (ACCEL)

 The objectives of the Centre are to encourage, promote and support innovative and important scholarship including teaching, research, consultancy and public interest advocacy in all areas of environmental law and policy.
 These objectives are pursued within the University of Sydney, with other related Centres and institutions in Australia and overseas, with the legal profession, and with the wider community.

-Asia Pacific Journal of Environmental Law - Submissions extended to 17 April 2014
+Asia Pacific Journal of Environmental Law - Submissions invited

 APJEL - Volume 16 (2013)

 ACCEL are pleased to announce that Volume 16 (2013) of the Asia Pacific Journal of Environmental Law has been released: please refer to the Table of Contents

 - 2014 Subscription Rates and Order Form for print copies only is now available.